 Filtering bioretention areas are designed with an impermeable liner and underdrain so that the stormwater may be transported to additional SCMs for treatment and/or discharge.
 Exfiltrating bioretention areas are designed so that following treatment by the bioretention area the stormwater may recharge the groundwater.

-Both types of bioretention areas may be used to treat runoff from land uses with higher potential pollutant loads.
-However, exfiltrating bioretention areas may be used to treat runoff from land uses with higher potential pollutant loads, only if pretreatment has been provided to achieve TSS removal of at least 44%.
-If the land use has the potential to generate runoff with high concentrations of oil and grease, other types of pretreatment, i.e., a deep sump catch basin and oil grit separator or a sand filter, is required prior to discharge of runoff to an exfiltrating bioretention area.
-A filtering bioretention area may also be
+Filtering bioretention areas are suitable to treat runoff from land uses with higher potential pollutant loads.
+Exfiltrating bioretention areas (rain gardens) may be used to treat runoff from high intensity parking areas, when source control is implemented and when pretreatment has been provided to achieve TSS removal of at least 44%.
+If the land use with higher potential pollutant load has the potential to generate runoff with high concentrations of oil and grease, other types of pretreatment, i.e., a deep sump catch basin and oil/grit separator or a sand filter, is required prior to discharge of runoff to an exfiltrating bioretention area.

-used as a pretreatment device for an exfiltrating bioretention area or other infiltration practice that exfiltrates runoff from land uses with a potential to generate runoff with high concentrations of oil and grease.
+A filtering bioretention area may also be used as a pretreatment device for an exfiltrating bioretention area or other infiltration practice that exfiltrates runoff from land uses with a potential to generate runoff with high concentrations of oil and grease.

-To receive 90% TSS removal credit, adequate pretreatment must be provided.
-If the flow is piped to the bioretention area a deep sump catch catch basin and sediment forebay should be used to provide pretreatment.
-For sheet flow, there are a number or pretreatment options.
-These options include:
+Bioretention areas must not be located immediately adjacent to steep slopes.
+When the bioretention area is designed to infiltrate, the design must ensure vertical separation of at least 2 feet from the seasonal high groundwater table to the bottom of the bioretention cell.

+For residential rain gardens, pick a low spot on the property, and route water from a downspout or sump pump into it.
+It is best to choose a location with full sun, but if that is not possible, make sure it gets at least half-day of sunlight.

+Do not excavate an extensive rain garden or bioretention area under large trees.
+Digging up shallow feeder roots can weaken or kill a tree.
+If the tree is not a species that prefers hydric soil, the additional groundwater could damage it.
+The horizontal footprint of Rain gardens (exfiltrating type) must be sized using the same iterative process for infiltration practices (the 72-hour drawdown analysis – see Section 6.2.3).

+Pre-treatment

+To receive TSS and TP removal credit utilizing the EPA curves, pretreatment with at least 25% TSS removal must be provided.
+The following methods are credited to meet the pretreatment requirement.

+If the flow is piped to the bioretention area:

+a deep sump catch basin combined with a sediment forebay will provide the 44% TSS removal.

+For flow directed through an open channel:

+a grass channel; or

+water quality swale

+For sheet flow, there are a number of pretreatment options to receive the 44% TSS removal credit.
+These options are:

-A vegetated filter strip, grass channel or water quality swale designed in accordance with the specifications set forth in Chapter 2.
+A vegetated filter strip that must be at least 25-feet wide, designed in accordance with the “Vegetated Filter Strip” specifications presented in this Appendix.

 A grass and gravel combination.
-This should consist of at least 8 inches of gravel followed by 3 to 5 feet of sod. (source:, 2007, )
+This should consist of a gravel strip at least 8 inches wide and at least 12-inches deep, followed by a sod strip that is at least 3 to 5 feet wide.
+The grass/gravel combination must encircle the entire bioretention area (Source: North Carolina Stormwater Manual, 2007.)

-Pea diaphragm combined with a vegetated filter strip specially designed to provide pretreatment for a bioretention area as set forth in the following table. (source: Georgia Stormwater Manual and
+Pea gravel diaphragm combined with a vegetated filter strip specially designed to provide pretreatment for a bioretention area as set forth in the “Pea Gravel Diaphragm with Filter Strip” Specification included in this Appendix.